Colorado

 Controller Obligations

-- Adopt written policies that establish a retention schedule for biometric identifiers and data
+- Adopt a written policy establishing a retention schedule for biometric identifiers and data

-- Create a protocol for responding to data security incidents involving biometric information
+- Include in that policy a protocol for responding to data security incidents involving biometric information

 Employer Restrictions